 Stop Drinking if You Start to Feel Abnormal or Strange

 If you or someone you are with starts to feel unusual or strange stop drinking and leave immediately.
 Depending on the severity of the feeling, you might want to seek medical attention.
 If your drink is spiked with alcohol it may have been a legitimate mistake but if you feel any of the signs of ketamine use it was probably done for a more nefarious purpose.
-For more information on ways to protect yourself from spiked drinks and the date rape drug ketamine call us at 800-601-3889.
+For more information on ways to protect yourself from spiked drinks and the date rape drug ketamine call us at 800-601-3889 (Who Answers?).